AstroMeters/Fireworks2023/README.md

 ## Used aparature
 ![EOSR0971](https://github.com/roman-dvorak/Fireworks2023/assets/5196729/b99c4376-7233-4b5c-962b-cb13943ac42c)

-The setup was assembled using equipment available to us, allowing the measurement to be conducted without the need for purchasing expensive gear.
-This setup was chosen as "the best", with the idea that it could be simplified for futhure measurement based on this experiences.
+The setup was assembled using equipment available to us, allowing to conduct measurement without the need for purchasing expensive gear.
+This setup was chosen as "the best", with the idea that it could be simplified for futhure measurement based on this experiences (check observed problems at end of this document).

-- **500/80 ED Telescope**: An optical device with an 80 mm lens diameter and 500 mm focal length, optimized for capturing clear, detailed images.
+- **80/500 ED Telescope**: An optical device with an 80 mm lens diameter and 500 mm focal length, optimized for capturing clear, detailed images.
-- **Spectral Grating 100 lines per millimeter**: Separates light into individual spectral lines for chemical element identification.
+- **Spectral Grating 100 lines/millimeter**: Separates light into individual spectral lines for chemical element identification ([SA-100](https://www.rspec-astro.com/star-analyser/)).
-- **Monochromatic High-Speed Camera**: Records 1000-800 frames per second, important for capturing fast-moving pyrotechnic events.
+- **Monochromatic High-Speed Camera**: Records 1000-800 frames per second, important for capturing fast-moving pyrotechnic events ([Chronos 1.4 monochrome](https://www.krontech.ca/product/chronos-1-4-high-speed-camera/)).
 - **Tripod**: A sturdy tripod under the telescope allowing for quick aiming of the setup.
 - **Finder Scope**: A device for quickly aiming the telescope.
 - **Computer with sufficient storage capacity**: The camera produces a large amount of data; a 6-second recording is approximately 7 GB.
 Data was immediately uploaded via network to the connected computer.